Hosini/CourseraMachineLearning/README.md

 ### Octave
-To install from the command line, follow the [link](https://www.gnu.org/software/octave/) for more details about installation.
-Once the installation is complete, any additional packages (nnet, statistics) can be installed from the prompt with the following commands
+Follow the [link](https://www.gnu.org/software/octave/) for more details about installation.
+Once the installation is complete, any additional [packages](https://octave.sourceforge.io/packages.php) (e.g., nnet, statistics, nan) can be installed from the prompt with the following commands
 ```
 pkg install -forge package_name
 ```